mlswg/mls-protocol/draft-ietf-mls-protocol.md

 If the sender of the Welcome message wants the receiving member to include a PSK into the derivation of the `epoch_secret`, they can add a field indicating which PSK to use.
-A PSK MUST be included if the Welcome message is sent in the context of a group re-initialization or recovery and it SHOULD be included if the welcome message is sent to create a sub-group of an existing group.
+A PSK MUST be included if the Welcome message is sent in the context of a group re-initialization and it SHOULD be included if the Welcome message is sent to create a sub-group of an existing group.

 ~~~~~
 struct {